cubicYYY/Re-Sc-Masker/README.md

 - `tiny-size.cpp`: about 20 lines
 - `medium-size.cpp`: about 50 lines

+## Issues

+- Unused local variables are problematic.
+You need to remove them.

-## Issues/TODOs
+## TODOs

-- Allow multiple uses of a variable!
+- Support the move operation `a=b;`
+- Update SymbolTable while issuing a new instruction (instead of manual update)
 - Automatically assign new names for temps
 - More comments!
 - Consistence naming (no more `lowerCamelCase`)
-- Batch handling
 - Reuse random/uniformly-distributed variables
 - Non-trival classes
+- Use Clang's declaration instead of class `Instruction`
+- `return` handled as a normal instruction
+- Less copying!

 ## Declaration